Some results and problems on tournament structure: Excluding .

-$\mathcal{S}_t$ is one of the simplest tournaments with large chromatic number, and it would be nice to understand the tournaments that do not contain it, particularly since if a tournament contains $\mathcal{S}_t$ with $t$ sufficiently large then it satisfies \ref{tourconj}.
-Tournaments that admit numberings with small local chromatic number do not contain $\mathcal{S}_t$ with $t$ large, by \ref{orderTt}, and one might for some sort of converse, but the simplest hope for a converse is false: for some $t$, one can make tournaments that do not contain $\mathcal{S}_t$ that also not admit numberings with small local chromatic number.
-To see this, take a tournament $H$ with large chromatic number that does not contain $\mathcal{S}_3$ (for instance, a tournament with backedge graph that has large girth and chromatic number: this has the desired properties); partition its vertex set into two sets $P,Q$ both with large chromatic number, and add two new vertices $a,b$, where $a\Rightarrow P\Rightarrow b\Rightarrow Q\Rightarrow a$, forming $G$.
-The presence of the diamond guarantees that all numberings of $G$ have large local chromatic number, by \ref{nodiamond}, and yet $G$ does not contain $\mathcal{S}_{t+2}$, since $H$ does not contain $\mathcal{S}_t$.
+$\mathcal{S}_t$ is one of the simplest tournaments with large chromatic number, and it would be nice to understand better the tournaments that do not contain it, particularly since if a tournament contains $\mathcal{S}_t$ with $t$ sufficiently large then it satisfies \ref{tourconj}.
+Conjecture \ref{bigandsmallDk} says that all tournaments not containing $\mathcal{S}_t$ have bounded domination number, and for $t=3$, theorem \ref{tworelheroes} says they all have bounded local chromatic number.
+Does \ref{ordertosmalldom} have a converse if we exclude $\mathcal{S}_t$?
+Yes if $t=3$, by \ref{tworelheroes}, but for $t\ge 5$, the simplest hope for a converse is false: for all $t\ge 5$, one can make tournaments that do not contain $\mathcal{S}_t$ that also do not admit numberings with small local chromatic number.
+To see this, take a tournament $H$ with large chromatic number that does not contain $\mathcal{S}_3$ (for instance, a tournament with backedge graph that has large girth and chromatic number: this has the desired properties); partition its vertex set into two sets $P,Q$ both with large chromatic number, and add two new vertices $a,b$, where $a\Rightarrow P\Rightarrow b\Rightarrow Q\Rightarrow a$, forming $T$.
+The presence of the diamond guarantees that all numberings of $T$ have large local chromatic number, by \ref{nodiamond}, and yet $T$ does not contain $\mathcal{S}_{5}$, since $H$ does not contain $\mathcal{S}_3$.